What Does Postpartum Recovery Actually Look Like?

 - help with chores

-- help so you can sleep
+- help so you can rest

-Adding warm water can reduce discomfort and support healing.
+Warm water can reduce discomfort and support healing.

-Burning or stinging during urination is common.
+Burning or stinging is common in the early days.

 Using warm water during urination can help ease discomfort.